What Are the Treatments for Psoriasis?

 Steroid-based creams.
 The mainstay of psoriasis treatment, steroid creams decrease inflammation, relieve itching, and block the production of cells that are overproduced in psoriasis.
 Stronger preparations, which are more effective than milder ones, can cause side effects that include burning, dryness, irritation, and thinning of the skin.
 Be especially careful to follow your doctor's instructions on their use.

-Calcipotriene-containing topical ointment.
-Calcipotriene, which is related to vitamin D, has proven to be effective for treating psoriasis, especially when combined with a topical corticosteroid cream.
+Calcipotriene or calcitriol (Vectical) containing topical ointment.
+Calcipotriene (Dovonex), which is vitamin D, has proven to be effective for treating psoriasis, especially when combined with a topical corticosteroid cream.
 It's best to use only limited amounts to avoid side effects.

 Coal-tar ointments and shampoos.
 These products can help slow the rapid growth of skin cells and alleviate symptoms, but some people are vulnerable to the side effects, especially folliculitis, a pimple-like rash affecting the hair follicles.
 These medicines should be used only under a doctor's supervision.